 I was in Portsmouth talking with a fellow whom I used to know, but whom I hadn't seen in many years.
 I recalled that he was from an affluent family and had always dressed in expensive clothes.
 He began asking me what I used to do for fun when I had been in high school.
 I told him I would sometimes go to parties; he asked me whose parties I would go to.
-I couldn't remember exactly, but I thought I had gone to a party at Debi's house.
-I also thought about Wood (a former junior high classmate) and Jeff Hurley; but I thought the fellow wouldn't know Wood, and I recalled that Hurley had died.
+I couldn't remember exactly, but I thought I had gone to a party at the house of Debi (whom I first encountered in 1964 when we were in the sixth grade together).
+I also thought about Wood (whom I also first encountered in 1964 when we were in the sixth grade together) and Jeff Hurley (whom I also first encountered in 1964 when we were in the sixth grade together); but I thought the fellow wouldn't know Wood, and I recalled that Hurley had died.

 What bothered me about the fellow was that he was probably trying to see if I had been invited to the important parties.
 I knew I hadn't.
 After reflecting a short while, I finally decided to tell the fellow just what I thought of him.
 I told him he should try wearing some clothes from Goodwill.
 He didn't seem to understand that I was telling him he should try to be more humble.

 I was sitting in an auditorium which seemed to be in the high school in Portsmouth.
 It was crowded with teenagers.
 In the front of the room, on the stage, a person's name was going to be chosen; the person would fill some kind of position.
 Three names had been written on different pieces of paper, and two were going to be pulled out.
 The drawing was held, the two names were pulled out, and the assembly began to disburse.
 I specifically noticed that no one had applauded when the names had been pulled; was it because no one knew the persons, or simply because no one liked the people whose names had been drawn?